amaccarini/Modelica-PhD-course/registration.md

 ---

 # ✏️ Pre-registration
-Registration for the 2026 edition of the course will open between late April and early May 2026.
+Registration for the 2026 edition of the course will open around late April / early May 2026.